 2018 World Monuments Watch

-The 2018 World Monuments Watch places a spotlight on the local efforts of the Birmingham Civil Rights Institute and encourages further stakeholder engagement.
-The creation of a consortium of sites will maximize the effect of individual efforts to achieve sustainable preservation, and has the power to demonstrate the positive social role of identifying, recognizing, and conserving these socially significant places.
-Lastly, the 2018 World Monuments Watch calls for greater recognition of the heritage of other movements for equality that have left their mark on American society, in order to ensure that the places we preserve tell the full story of our diversity.
+The Alabama Civil Rights Sites were included on the 2018 World Monuments Watch to spotlight the local efforts of BCRI and encourage further stakeholder engagement.
+By supporting the creation of a consortium of sites, Watch designation helped maximize the effect of individual efforts to achieve sustainable preservation and demonstrate the positive social role of identifying, recognizing, and conserving these socially significant places.
+Through the 2018 Watch, World Monuments Fund (WMF) also called for greater recognition of the heritage of other movements for equality that have left their mark on American society to ensure that the places we preserve tell the whole story of our diversity.